Important message to all Woodlands & Clerklands patients. We are temporarily changing how we work to better protect our patients from coronavirus.

 Opening times & access

-Our opening times are changing to 0800-1830.
+We are now back at our normal opening times, with early opening at Clerklands on Tuesday and Friday mornings and late opening at Woodlands on a Thursday evening.
 Our front doors are now open, with a one-way system in place, reduced numbers of patients in the waiting room, and only one patient in the reception area at any time.
 Signs have been placed throughout the surgery to help you.
 We have also installed screens at reception to help protect you and our staff.

 With effect from 30th March all new appointments will only be bookable on the day and will be conducted as a telephone appointment, which means a doctor will call you to discuss your health issue.
 Where necessary the doctor may then arrange for you to come to the surgery for a face to face appointment.
 Please DO NOT come to the surgery unless a doctor has asked you to attend.